 Tips On How To Read Food Labels

 There are a lot of “healthy” packaged foods out there that are really hidden with bad ingredients.
-I started reading labels 11 years ago while I was healing from my surgery.
+I started reading labels back in 2010 while I was healing from my surgery (had a hysterectomy at age 40).
 Once you start seeing what’s really in our food, you begin to think.
 You think about what you are putting in your body.
 Honestly, I got mad.
 I was mad at the food industry.
 They market these amazing products and then stuff a bunch of junk and chemicals into our bodies.
 It’s not right that they are doing this to us.

 Also, the list of ingredients in their order is very important.
 What is at the beginning of the list is what is the most used in the food product.
 It’s done by weight.